-2.1 Incumbent third (3rd) year or fourth (4th) year student in one of the eligible law schools;
+- 2.1 Incumbent third (3rd) year student in one of the eligible law schools;

-2.2 In the top 20 of the batch of their respective law schools in terms of academic performance;
+- 2.2 In the top 20 of the batch of their respective law schools in terms of

-Third-year scholars of FLP may continue receiving the grant for their fourth year provided that they maintain a GPA as provided in Section 2.3 computed for the year, with no grade lower than as provided in Section 2.4.
-They must likewise have not dropped any subject nor taken a leave of absence.
+Third-year FLP scholars of AY 2022-2023 may continue receiving the grant for their fourth year provided that they maintain a GPA as provided in Section 2.3 computed for the year, with no grade lower than as provided in Section 2.4.
+They must likewise have not dropped any subject or taken a leave of absence.
 They must always enroll and complete a full load for each semester.
-FLP shall require the submission of copies of their official transcripts of records or certified copy of grades every semester and a certification from the Dean or any authorized law school official that they have not dropped a subject and have enrolled/completed the full load of their third year.
+FLP shall require the submission of copies of their official transcripts of records or certified copy of grades every semester.

 3. Submissions.
 Applicants must submit an essay written in English with a minimum of 2,000 words and a maximum of 3,000 words.
-It should be printed on an 11-inch by 8.5-inch white bond paper with text in 14-point font size, Times New Roman, single-spaced, with one-inch margins on both sides, top, and bottom.
+It should be printed on 8.5 by 11-inch (Letter Size) white bond paper with text in 14-point font size, Times New Roman, single-spaced, with one-inch margins on both sides, top, and bottom.

-The essay must be on the philosophy of the Foundation, expanding on and espousing the precept: safeguarding of liberty and nurturing of prosperity under the rule of law, and how he/she will apply the same in his/her legal career.
+The essay must be on the philosophy of the Foundation, expanding on and espousing the precept: safeguarding of liberty and nurturing of prosperity under the rule of law, and how they will apply the same in their legal career.
 The essay should answer, inter alia, the following questions:

 - What do you understand by the philosophy of liberty and prosperity under the rule of law?

 - How can you promote this philosophy as a student?
 How will you apply this in your legal career?